|This ladder leads to the steeple of the Fredericksburg (Va.) Baptist Church.|

 What great history!

 After we climbed a small ladder into the church attic this afternoon, church administrator Dennis Sacrey quickly pointed out Civil War damage.
-A Union artillery shell fired from across the Rappahannock River had crashed through wooden beams and smashed into an interior brick wall.
+A Union artillery shell fired from across the Rappahannock River, undoubtedly during bombardment of the city on Dec.
+11, 1862, had crashed through wooden beams and smashed into an interior brick wall.
 (The church suffered significant war damage, Fredericksburg/Spotsylvania National Military Park chief historian John Hennessy notes in this post on the excellent Mysteries and Conundrums blog.)

 We then deftly avoided duct work, pipes and wires to make our way to space near a wall in the old church on Princess Anne Street.
 I stared up at the confined area that led to my ultimate objective.